verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/ingress-trait.md

         port: 8080
 ```

-A VirtualService resource similar to the one below will be created.
+A VirtualService resource, similar to the following one, will be created.
 ```
 apiVersion: networking.istio.io/v1beta1
 kind: VirtualService